 Seizures are a phenomenon that affects both children and adults alike, resulting in loss of control over body movements, involuntary changes to body temperature and respiration rates, as well as other signs and symptoms.

 Nurses are essential in preventing and managing seizures, so they must know the various causes behind episodes.
-Fortunately, there is a helpful [Vitamin Mnemonic] for seizures nurses can remember when looking at possible seizure-causing triggers.
+Fortunately, there is a helpful [Vitamin Mnemonic] for seizures that nurses can remember when looking at possible seizure-causing triggers.

 Seizure Vitamins Mnemonic: